sedos-project/organization/docs/visitor/model/gui.md

 **Aggregation Graph:**

-- Click here to display the defined aggregations graphically, which will help you to get an overview over which processes are mapped to which aggregation.
+- Click here to display the defined aggregations graphically, which will help you to get an overview over which processes are mapped to which aggregation
+- At the top of the GUI you can find the 'Abbreviation Help', where the respective abbreviation can be selected, whereupon the meaning is shown next to it
-- At the top of the GUI, you can filter by the desired level of detail and select the sector to be displayed.
+- Below this is a line where you can filter by the desired level of detail and select the sector to be displayed
+- Furthermore, the processes from all sectors for level of detail can be downloaded there
+- The resulting diagram can be zoomed in and out and the individual nodes can be moved manually by clicking on them

 ## Explore the Model Results